Azure/Industrial-IoT/docs/deploy/howto-install-iot-edge.md

 ...
 ```

-The Device Twin configuration JSON can be found in the Azure Portal under IoT Hub -> IoT Edge -> < your IoT Edge device > -> Device Twin.

-> These tags can also be created as part of a Azure Device Provisioning (DPS) enrollment.
+These tags can also be created as part of a Azure Device Provisioning (DPS) enrollment.
 An example of the latter can be found in `/deploy/scripts/dps-enroll.ps1`.

 ### Module Versions